Facebook CEO admits 'operational mistake' in failure to remove Kenosha militia page - Local News 8

 “On second review, doing it more sensitively, the team that’s responsible for dangerous organizations recognized this violated the policies, and we took it down,” Zuckerberg said.

+Following a report by BuzzFeed News, Facebook later acknowledged that while it removed the militia page, it failed to remove the event being promoted by the group.

+“When we responded to questions about our initial investigation into what happened in Kenosha, we believed we’d removed the Event Page for violating our policies,” Facebook said in a statement.
+“Our investigation found that while we did remove the Kenosha Guard Page, the Event was removed by the organizer.
+We apologize for the error.”

-But by then, the armed event the page was promoting had received at least 2,600 responses and had caught the attention of at least one right-wing conspiracy website.
+Before it was taken down, the event page on Facebook had received at least 2,600 responses and had caught the attention of at least one right-wing conspiracy website.

 Zuckerberg said Facebook is now “proactively out there looking for content” that praises the shooting.

-Note: This story was updated the week after it was initially published to reflect Facebook’s acknowledgement that it had not been behind the event’s removal.